-The consolidated financial statements of Van Lanschot comprise the financial statements of Van Lanschot and its subsidiaries.
-The financial statements of Van Lanschot and its subsidiaries are prepared as at 31 December using consistent accounting policies.
-The financial year of Van Lanschot and its subsidiaries is concurrent with the calendar year.
+The consolidated financial statements of Van Lanschot NV comprise the financial statements of F. van Lanschot Bankiers NV and its subsidiaries.
+The financial statements of F. van Lanschot Bankiers NV and its subsidiaries are prepared as at 31 December using consistent accounting policies.
+The financial year of F. van Lanschot Bankiers NV and its subsidiaries is concurrent with the calendar year.